onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ![Hue Table List](images/HueTableList.jpg)

 ###Set the query and impalad host
-Edit these two setting int the ClouderaImpalaJdbcExample source file:
+Edit these two setting in the ClouderaImpalaJdbcExample source file:

 - Set the SQL Statement